 Read on for riding experiences that will challenge and delight you in equal measure.

 Whether you’re an experienced rider or a first-timer, you’ll find horse-riding opportunities in NSW that will get your heart pumping.
 For a high-altitude frolic, head to Oberon in the Blue Mountains west of Sydney and join a scenic expedition with High Country Trail Rides; for a beach ride, make tracks for the Great Lakes for and join Horse About Tours or Byron Bay for a gallop with Zephyr Horses; or go north to country Tamworth and explore a pristine 565-hectare property with Tamworth and Kootingal Horse Riding Adventures.
 Alternatively, head to Snowy Wilderness Resort near Jindabyne in the Snowy Mountains for guided rides across rugged valleys.

 If you’re based in Sydney, discover the wooded corners of the city’s epic Centennial Parklands on a 1hr tour with Centennial Stables, which caters to beginners and experts.
 Then head west out of the city to Sydney Horse Riding Centre, surrounded by green fields near Campbelltown; or discover Hawkesbury Valley Equestrian Centre in the foothills of the Blue Mountains.

 For a truly out-of-the-ordinary thrill, why not jump on a camel?
-Oakfield Ranch will prep you for a journey across the massive sand dunes of Port Stephens Central Coast.
+Oakfield Ranch will prep you for a journey across the massive sand dunes of Port Stephens on the state’s Central Coast.
 Port Macquarie Camel Safaris offers camel cruises along idyllic Lighthouse Beach, and Silverton Outback Camels can arrange an overnight camel-back expedition in the far west of the state near Broken Hill.